taotriad/BabySomnia/Kpop_terminology_primer.md

   agreement about whether we're at the end of 4th gen or the beginning of 5th gen. One way or the other, **Dal★Shabet** is generally regarded as late 2nd gen, **Minx** as middle 3rd gen, and **Dreamcatcher** as late 3rd gen.
+* **Fancam**: An unofficial recording of a performance or other type of event.
+  Often, but not always, focuses on one single member of a group.
+  Some **music shows** also release what they call fancams; in those cases it's official videos, but focusing on one single member.
+This means that from music shows with Dreamcatcher there might be 8-9 recordings of the same performance.
+  The "regular" recording, a from high-up recording, and 7 fancams.
 * **Girl Group**: An idol group with only girls.
 Duh.
 The best example is *obviously* **Dreamcatcher**. 🤩
 * **Mini album**: Typically more songs than than a single album...